-The statistics, released by Suffolk police following a Freedom of Information request, reflect the number of stress-related absences within the constabulary since 2009.
+The statistics, released by Essex Police following a Freedom of Information request, reflect the number of stress-related absences within the constabulary since 2010.

-The Force adheres to national terms and conditions in relation to long-term sick pay.
-It allows officers with long-term sickness to receive up to six months full pay, followed by six months half-pay.
+The force adheres to national guidelines in relation to long-term sick pay.
+It allows officers with long-term sickness to be fully paid and then each case is individually reviewed.

 The statement added: “During the past few years Essex Police has also undergone major operational changes as it strives to save millions of pounds from its budget.